Filter Pruning by Switching to Neighboring CNNs with Good Attributes

-\textbf{Datasets.} In this section, we validate the effectiveness of our acceleration method on two benchmark datasets, CIFAR-10~\cite{krizhevsky2009learning} and ILSVRC-2012~\cite{russakovsky2015imagenet}.
-The CIFAR-10 dataset contains $50,000$ training images and $10,000$ testing images, in total $60,000$ $32 \times 32$ color images in $10$ different classes.
+The experiments are conducted on two benchmark datasets, CIFAR-10~\cite{krizhevsky2009learning} and ILSVRC-2012~\cite{russakovsky2015imagenet}.
+The CIFAR-10 dataset contains a total of $60,000$ images, which contains $50,000$ training images and $10,000$ testing images in $10$ different classes.
 ILSVRC-2012~\cite{russakovsky2015imagenet} contains 1.28 million training images and 50k validation images of $1,000$ classes.

-\textbf{Architecture Setting.} As the ResNet has the shortcut structure, existing works~\cite{Dong_2017_CVPR,Luo_2017_ICCV,He_2017_ICCV} claim that ResNet has less redundancy than VGGNet~\cite{simonyan2014very} and accelerating ResNet is more difficult than accelerating VGGNet.
-Therefore, we focus on pruning the challenging ResNet model.
-Moreover, to validate our method on the single branch network, we follow~\cite{li2016pruning} to conduct a test on the VGGNet~\cite{cifar10_vgg}.
+We focus on pruning the challenging multi-branch ResNet model~\cite{Dong_2017_CVPR,Luo_2017_ICCV,He_2017_ICCV}.
+Moreover, to validate our method on the single-branch network, we follow~\cite{li2016pruning} to conduct a test on the VGGNet~\cite{cifar10_vgg}.